Essential vegan pantry staples to stock even if you are not vegan / plant-based.

 These include Chickpeas, butter beans, lentils, snow peas, kidney beans, black-eyed peas, lima beans.

-Legumes like chickpeas, beans, and lentils are low in fat but high in protein, something you may lack on a vegan diet.
+Legumes like chickpeas, beans, and lentils are low in fat but high in protein.
 Legumes also contain lots of fiber, healthy fats, folate, potassium, magnesium, and iron.

-They give you lots of energy essential for a high-functioning body, ensuring you thrive on a vegan diet with filling, satisfying meals.
+They contain lots of energy essential for a high-functioning body, ensuring you thrive on a vegan diet with filling, satisfying meals.

 We love this delicious black bean chili recipe packed full of proteins.